 Revolt of 1857:

 Under the new land revenue system many zamindars lost their lands and peasants were made to pay heavy taxes.
-This made peasants poorer and loose all their lands.
+This made peasants poorer and lose all their lands.

 The main result was the end of East India company’s rule in India.
 The British crown took direct control over the administration of British Indian territories in 1858.
 The governor general designation was changed to viceroy.
 The queen made it clear that there would be no distinction between caste, race, creed, religion.